jean/guillotina/docs/source/training/extending/install.md

 An application is a python package you install into your environment and add to your list of applications in the configuration file.

-Addons on the otherhand are when you want to perform installation logic into a container.
+Addons on the other hand are when you want to perform installation logic into a container.